World Chefs: N.Y. chef learns, excels at Filipino cuisine

-NEW YORK (Reuters) - Chef Miguel Trinidad was in his mid-30s and a relatively inexperienced cook in New York when he decided to help a co-worker realize her dream of opening a modern Filipino restaurant.
+NEW YORK, June 11 (Reuters) - Chef Miguel Trinidad was in his mid-30s and a relatively inexperienced cook in New York when he decided to help a co-worker realize her dream of opening a modern Filipino restaurant.

 Trinidad, whose family hails from the Dominican Republic, had no knowledge about Filipino food.
 But he had lived in the Philippines for several months to learn how to make staples such as adobos, a traditional dish, and arroz caldo, a rice porridge, from respected local chefs and cooks.